How to Measure Magnet Strength?

-How is magnetic strength quantified, and what magnetic strength should you look for?
+What determines the strength of a magnet, and what should you look for?
 This guide discusses measuring magnetic strength and what different magnet strengths mean about their usefulness in various applications.

-Magnet strength measurements can take a few different forms that depend on what is most convenient for a particular application.
-Below are a few common units used to indicate magnet strength.
+Magnet field strength is measured in a few different forms that depend on what is most convenient for a particular application.
+Below are a few common units used in magnet strength measurements.

-A tesla is the magnetic strength unit represented by the symbol T. It describes the density of a magnetic field — or its residual flux density.
+The symbol T stands for the magnetic strength unit known as a tesla.
+It describes the density of a magnetic field, or its residual flux density.

-A tesla can be described in different ways using other units of scientific measure.
+A tesla can be described in different ways using other units of scientific measurement.
 For example:

 T = kg / (A * s2)